 Below on the right is the corresponding plan view of the petal shell unit.
 The 16 semielliptical frame sections radially terminate short into circular centre frames at the top and bottom of the ellipsoidal envelope.

 Only 6 of the semi elliptical frame sections form complete semi ellipses.
 Each of the other 10 frame sections is, to a greater or lesser extent, truncated where it meets one of the doorway frames.

 The 3400 millimetre flat elliptical edge at the top of the plan view mates with the central large shell.
 The flat side edges angled at 67½° to the line of the central edge mate with identical adjacent petal units.

 The elliptical doorway frames of the central ellipsoidal shell must mate up exactly with the elliptical doorway frames of the ellipsoidal petal units.
 They must be identical in size and shape.
 Consequently, the dimensions already decided for the petal shells automatically determine the dimensions that must be used for the central shell.

 This is an ellipsoid that must enclose a cylinder 8 metres by 2½ metres.

-The framework of the central shell is also made of 250 by 50 millimetre wood.
-The enclosed space thus has a clear height of 2 metres and a diameter of 7½ metres.
+The framework of the central shell is also made of 250 by 50 mm wood.
+The enclosed space thus has a cleared internal height of 2 metres and a diameter of 7½ metres.

 To preserve the 2:1 aspect ratio of its doorway frames, the central shell must also have an ellipsoidal aspect ratio of 2:1.
 The 2:1 ellipsoid that precisely envelops this cylindrical space measures externally 9360 by 4680 millimetres as shown below.
 The internal measurements of the elliptical ribs of the ellipsoid are 8860 by 4180 millimetres.